As of January 1st, 2025 we no longer participating with any major medical insurance plan.

 Only "Medically necessary" care is covered by insurance.
 It can be confusing to patients as to what type of treatment you are receiving.
 Please discuss this with the doctors if you have a question as to your type of treatment and if it's covered by your plan.

 Medical Necessity: You must be on a treatment plan with defined, measurable, functional goals.
-There must be an end to treatment, once you reach maximum improvement.
-If continued improvement can be demonstrated with documented measures of objective functional improvement, your care will be covered.
+If continued improvement can be demonstrated with documented measures of objective functional improvement, your care usually will be covered.
+Once you reach maximum improvement, most insurance coverage is denied.

 Supportive Care is for minor flare-ups or natural fluctuations of chronic spinal problems for which there is no cure.
 Example: “My lower back is starting to hurt again.
 I’d like an adjustment and I’ll see how it goes.
 I'll call if I need another treatment.”